MARKETING AND COMMUNICATIONS OFFICER

 - Represent the DCD, RACM and Port Milwaukee in regular meetings with other City governmental communications managers.

 We welcome qualified individuals with disabilities who are interested in employment and will make reasonable accommodations during the hiring process in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

-- Travel to various sites throughout the City of Milwaukee as departmental needs dictate.
+- Will require travel to various sites throughout the City of Milwaukee.

-- Bachelor’s degree in media relations, communications, marketing, advertising, journalism, or a closely related field from an accredited college or university.
+- Bachelor’s degree in journalism, mass communications, public relations, or a related field from an accredited college or university.

-- College transcripts, which may be attached to your online application or sent via email to firstname.lastname@example.org.
-Student/unofficial copies are acceptable; however, your transcripts must be legible and include your name, the university name, the degree completed, and the degree completion date.
+College transcripts.
+Student/unofficial copies are acceptable; however, your transcripts must be legible and include your name, university name, degree completed, and degree completion date.